Image by Hallmark Cards

 I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people.

-But the Old Testament is more than jus a book of Mosaic legalism.
+But the Old Testament is more than just a book of Mosaic legalism.
 All throughout the Old Testament God was calling Israel back to Him at a heart level.
 The covenant was always a personal matter even in the moral code of the ten commandments.
-The saints have always obeyed God because they Love Him.
+The saints have always obeyed God because they love Him.
+This was especially apparent in the life and ministry of David.
 Salvation has always come by Grace through faith.
-No-one, old testament saint or New Testament saint has ever been saved by the law.
+No-one, whether they be an Old Testament saint or New Testament saint has ever been saved by the law.
 No one!
-And for us in the church/eklesia today we also should realise that after we are born again and have invited Jesus into our hearts to rule that He is still drawing us into that love relationship.
+And for us in the church/ekklesia today we also should realize that after we are born again and have invited Jesus into our hearts to rule that He is still drawing us into that love relationship.
 His righteous rule in our hearts will flow out of that heart devotion.
 This is not a grievous or legalistic thing.
 In our walk of faith with Him down the pilgrim pathway we find ourselves progressively surrendering more and more of our own inner self-rule over to Him.
-This is not primarily a matter of law but rather it is a work of grace.
-Nevertheless the law and the righteous rule of Christ are established.
+This is not primarily a matter of law but rather it is a work of grace in the New Covenant.
+Nevertheless the law and the righteous rule of Christ are established in the hearts.
 And graciously so.

 Five centuries before that first coming, the prophet Zechariah, had seen the Messiah enter Jerusalem in this very humble way.
 He saw Him come to the City of Shalom/Peace in lowly manner, riding upon a donkey.
 In this first coming He was not pursuing earthly conquest.
 Rather, He was presenting an endowment to His covenant people, - His bride to be.